 A vital center of commerce from its inception through today, the Historic Roanoke City Market is where you’ll find the best fresh produce, cheeses, meats, and other agricultural wares Virginia’s Blue Ridge has to offer, not to mention beautiful art, fiber goods, flowers, and plants.

 Approximately 40 vendors are eligible to sell on the Market and at least 10 are present on any given day.
 The Market operates daily all year, with the exception of Christmas and New Year’s.

 If there’s one stop to make in Roanoke to get the most out of a visit, Center in the Square might be it.
-This is where you’ll find three museums, the Mid Atlantic’s largest coral reef aquarium, a butterfly garden, and a killer view from the rooftop.
+This is where you’ll find multiple museums, the Mid Atlantic’s largest coral reef aquarium, theatre, and a killer view from the rooftop.
 Even families who live in the area love Center in the Square for the special events and hands-on activities for kids.

 Catch a fun show at Mill Mountain Theater’s Trinkle Mainstage, or spend an hour or two challenging each other at the Roanoke Pinball Museum.
 Both are inside Center in the Square.

 This architectural highlight hosts some of the most renowned artistry of our time or any time, bringing in exhibits of works by Tsukioka Yoshitoshi, Sally Mann, and Norman Rockwell.
 Upcoming exhibits include American Impressionism in the Garden with pieces by William Merritt Chase, Childe Hassam, and John Singer Sargent.
 Taubman’s permanent collection is comprised of 19th and 20th century American art.

 Bringing the kids?
 Great!
 They’ll love Art Venture, an interactive space to get hands-on with art.
 It’s for ages 2 to 12.
 And the best part of all?
 General admission for Taubman is free!